-development process.
-ABAG provides opportunities to learn about RHNA and provide input through regular ABAG meetings that are open to the public, outreach to local government elected officials and staff, and electronic news blasts and postings to the ABAG website to notify interested parties at decision points throughout the process.
+ABAG meetings that were open to the public, outreach to local government elected officials and staff, and electronic news blasts and postings to the ABAG website to notify interested parties at decision points throughout the process.
 ABAG's outreach and engagement activities are described in more detail below.